Article by Alex Clarke

 PHASE I - Pain Relief.
 Minimise Swelling & Injury Protection

 Pain is the main reason that you seek treatment for a neuroma.
 Analgesics may help.
-Inflammation it best eased via ice therapy and techniques or exercises that deload the inflammed structures.
+Inflammation it best eased via ice therapy and techniques or exercises that unload the inflammed structures.
 Anti-inflammatory medications may help.

 One of the biggest factors in relieving pain may be changing or modifying your footwear.
 This may mean adding felt, foam or gel products to your shoe to help offload the area, or looking at avoiding tight fitting heels or shoes.